 Whichever method you choose to incorporate a company (directly via Companies House, via a formations agent, or an accountant), you will have to supply the same documentation to the Registrar.

-All of the fine details relating to your proposed company formation are contained in the application form (IN01), including the company name, address, and details of shareholders and officers.
+All of the fine details relating to your proposed company formation are contained in the application form (IN01) used to set up a limited company, including the company name, address, and details of shareholders and company directors.

-The Memorandum includes the name of every subscriber to the new company and notes their intention to set up the new enterprise.
+The Memorandum lists all subscribers to the new company and notes their intention to establish the enterprise.

-The Articles act as a ‘rule book’, governing how all main aspects of running the company should happen, in practice
+The Articles act as a ‘rule book’, governing how the main aspects of running the company work in practice.

 Memorandum of Association